nicksolomon/binfer/README.md

 ## Examples

-Estimate the standard deviation of a normal distribution with a normal prior:
+Estimate the standard deviation of a normal distribution with a uniform prior:
 ```{r}
 library(binfer)
 library(tidyverse)